 While Imlil itself is a beautiful and serene destination, it is perhaps best known as the gateway to the Toubkal Massif.
 Many trekkers begin their journey to Jebel Toubkal (the highest peak in North Africa) from Imlil, and the village offers a variety of accommodation options, from simple guesthouses to more luxurious lodges.

-• Imlil to Armed: For a more moderate hike, you can embark on a shorter trek to the village of Armed, which sits higher in the mountains.
-This hike offers breathtaking views of Imlil and the surrounding valley, and you’ll pass through fields of barley and small Berber villages along the way.
+• Imlil to Armed: For a moderate hike, take a shorter trek to the village of Armed, higher in the mountains.
+Enjoy breathtaking views of Imlil and the valley.
+Pass through barley fields and small Berber villages along the way.

-• Mule and Camel Rides: For those not inclined to hike, mule rides to nearby villages like Ait Souka or Armed offer a fantastic way to experience the mountain landscapes without strenuous activity.
+• Mule and Camel Rides: For those not inclined to hike, mule rides to villages like Ait Souka or Armed offer a relaxing experience.
+These rides provide a fantastic way to enjoy the mountain landscapes without strenuous activity.

 Accommodation options in Imlil range from budget guesthouses to more upscale lodges: